shibayan/keyvault-acmebot/README.md

 - Acmebot:Webhook
   - Webhook destination URL (optional, Slack and Microsoft Teams are recommended)

+There are also additional settings that will be automatically created by Key Vault Acmebot
+- Acmebot:Endpoint
+  - The ACME endpoint used to issue certificates
+- Acmebot:Contacts
+  - The email address (required) used in ACME account registration
+- Acmebot:AzureDns:SubscriptionId
+  - Your Azure subscription ID in order to identify which DNS resources can be used for ACME

 ### 3. Enable App Service Authentication

 You must enable Authentication on the Function App that is deployed as part of this application.